madetech/handbook/guides/it/Hardware.md

 The current standard laptop specs for new purchases are:

 **Engineers and UCD**
-- MacBook Pro (14 inch)
+- MacBook Pro (14inch standard display)
 - Apple M4 with 10-core CPU, 10-core GPU, 16-core Neural Engine
 - 32GB unified memory
 - 512GB SSD storage
-- 14" standard display

 OR